ballerina-platform/ballerina-dev-website/learn/guides/publishing-packages-to-ballerina-central.md

 0 directories, 3 files
 ```

 It creates the `Ballerina.toml` file.
-Apart from it, the `hello.bal` source file and the [Package.md](/learn/user-guide/ballerina-packages/package-layout#packagemd) files are created.
-For more information on these, see [/learn/user-guide/ballerina-packages/package-layout/].
+Apart from it, the `hello.bal` source file and the [Package.md](/learn/organizing-ballerina-code/package-layout/#packagemd) files are created.
+For more information on these, see [Package Layout](/learn/organizing-ballerina-code/package-layout/).

 The `Ballerina.toml` file will include the content below.